bennn/github-cli/README.md

 `mycommand foo.txt` would work, assuming "foo.txt" exists.
 Optionally, you may run `mycommand -o foo.txt`.
 (And who knows what'll happen if you try `mycommand --iluvfood foo.txt`.)

+## Status
+`git-cli status` is exactly the same as git status, except it prints blue text.
+Maybe someday `git-cli` by itself will print out the git status too.

 ## Checkout
 ### Usage